Family Advocacy Day stresses the importance of children’s hospitals

-MILWAUKEE - Antonio Rieder, age 10, from Madison, Wis., and his family, will join 30 other patients and families from children's hospitals across the country to speak with members of Congress during the Children's Hospital Association's Speak Now for Kids Advocacy Day.
-They will talk about the lifesaving specialty medical care they have needed and how the budget needs to protect these services and access to care.
+Noah Baral, age 4, from Stevens Point, Wis., and his family, will join many other patients and families from children's hospitals across the country to speak with members of Congress during the Children's Hospital Association's Speak Now for Kids Advocacy Day, June 24-25, 2014.